leoan96/single-face-image-search/README.md

 # Single Face Image Search using FaceNet

-This project retrieves similar images when given a query image using a convolutional neural network(FaceNet) and exposes it as an API using an ExpressJS server.
+This project retrieves similar images when given a query image using a convolutional neural network(FaceNet) and exposes it as an API using an ExpressJS server(using MVC architecture).
 The program can be scaled by adding more python(search directory) instances/servers and having them consume messages from the rabbitmq.
 This can be done by changing the replicas number in the search-deployment.yml file located in the k8s directory(using kubernetes).

 IMPORTANT NOTE: